 The EBRMC is responsible for the ongoing validation of a model and for possible measures to be taken in this regard.
 It is therefore responsible for authorizing a model's continued use, including constraints and measures to be taken.
-It bases its validation decisions on reports from the Risk Management Department that summarize the ongoing-validation documents, and on reports from the Validation of Rating Models unit that summarize the findings of the unit's independent assessment and include a recommendation for the ongoing validation.
+It bases its validation decisions on reports from the unit responsible for developing the models that summarize the ongoing-validation documents, and on reports from the Validation of Rating Models unit that summarize the findings of the unit's independent assessment and include a recommendation for the ongoing validation.